sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 ###  1.4. <a name='Overview'></a>Overview

-Password Hardening, a user password is the key credential used in order to verify the user accessing the switch and acts as the first line of defense in regards of securing the switch.
+Password Hardening, a user password is the key credential used in order to verify the user accessing the switch and acts as the first line of defense in regards to securing the switch.
 The complexity of the password, it's replacement capabilities and change frequency define the security level of the first perimeter of the switch.
 Therefore - in order to further improve and harden the switch - a secure mechanism is required to enforce PW policies.